Podkosa/moni/README.md

 **Watchdog:**

 Periodically monitors servers with Checkers and alerts through Handlers.
-See `settings.yml` for possible configurations.
 Can be run in two ways:

 1) Integrated (default).